Matrices perturbed by random noise: The accuracy of low-rank approximation: Some standard bounds

 \section{Some standard bounds}

-\subsubsection{A bound via Eckart-Young-Mirsky identity.}
+\subsection{A bound via Eckart-Young-Mirsky identity.}

 A popular way to bound the perturbation of low-rank approximations is via the Eckart--Young--Mirsky identity, a standard fact in matrix analysis, which states that $\|A - A_p\| = \sigma_{p+1}$ \cite{EY1,golub2013matrix}.
-Combining this with the triangle inequality yields the following bound. \begin {theorem} \end{theorem} \begin{proof} By the triangle inequality, we have \end{proof}
+Combining this with the triangle inequality yields the following bound. \begin {theorem} Under above settings, one has